JoelPendleton/Edge-Detection-CNN/README.md

 * UNet Paper: https://arxiv.org/abs/1505.04597
 * UNet++ Paper: https://arxiv.org/abs/1807.10165

-To run the program execute the following command in the command line:
+To run the neural network execute the following command in the command line:
 ```python main.py --[Command] --[Architecture]```

 The allowed values for **[Command]** and **[Architecture]** arguments/flags are shown in the table below: